This dark chocolate almond bark with granola crunch is super simple to make, loaded with protein and fibre, and a healthy snack or dessert option!

 Why This Recipe Works

-The best thing about making chocolate almond bark from scratch is that it’s the dessert version of “anything but the kitchen sink” type of meals.
+The best thing about making dark chocolate almond bark from scratch is that it’s the dessert version of “anything but the kitchen sink” type of meals.
 You can literally add any topping to it and it’s guaranteed to taste good.
-For this recipe, I decided to keep it simple by adding freeze fried berries, pumpkin seeds, and hemp hearts.
+For this recipe, I decided to keep it simple by adding freeze dried berries, pumpkin seeds, and hemp hearts.
 But you can totally go ham here.

 Oats – I like to make my own granola from scratch by combing the oats with almonds, salt, cinnamon, coconut oil, maple syrup and vanilla.
 If you want to skip this step, you can buy pre-made granola instead.